Kaciras/icodec/README.md

 </table>

 > [!WARNING]
-> Since libheif does not support specify thread count for x265 encoder, call `encode` of the heic module must in webworker, and it does not support Node.
+> Since libheif does not support specify thread count for x265 encoder, The `encode` of the heic module only work on webworker, and has performance issue.

 # Usage